-Membership is open to any individual aged 16 or over who supports the purposes of the organisation and who is:
+- Membership is open to any individual aged 16 or over who supports the purposes of the organisation and who is: - 11.1 a canal boat Canal Boat user in Scotland; - 11.2 a spouse, partner or direct relation of a canal boat Canal Boat user in Scotland; - 11.3 a member of the communities located alongside the canals of Scotland; - 11.311.4 a user of a community-owned mooring site in Scotland (whether or not they are a canal boat Canal Boat user); or - 11.411.5 an individual who has an active interest in the canals or inland waterways of Scotland. - Membership is open to any corporate body (including a SCIO, charity or publicsector organisation) which supports the purposes of the organisation where: - 12.1 the purposes, trade or business of such corporate body are not in conflict with the purposes of the organisation; - 12.2 the charity trustees consider that membership by such corporate body would further the purposes of the organisation; and - 12.3 the corporate body ensures that an individual, acceptable to the board of the organisation, is at all times authorised and delegated to act as the corporate body's authorised representative, to vote on its behalf (if the relevant class of membership carries voting rights) and to give notices on its behalf. - 13 There shall be at least threetwo classes of membership: - 13.1 "Ordinary Member", which is open to individuals qualifying for membership under clausesclause 11.1, 11.2 and 11.3, and each Ordinary Member shall have one vote at members' meetings; and - 13.2 "Associate Member", which is open to individuals qualifying for membership under clause 11.4, and Associate Members shall not have the power to vote at members' meetings; and

-- 11.1 a canal boat user in Scotland; - 11.2 a spouse, partner or direct relation of a canal boat user in Scotland; - 11.3 a user of a community-owned mooring site in Scotland (whether or not they are a canal boat user); or - 11.4 an individual who has an active interest in the canals or inland waterways of Scotland. - Membership is open to any corporate body (including a SCIO, charity or public-sector organisation) which supports the purposes of the organisation where: - the purposes, trade or business of such corporate body are not in conflict with the purposes of the organisation; - 12.2 the charity trustees consider that membership by such corporate body would further the purposes of the organisation; and - 12.3 the corporate body ensures that an individual, acceptable to the board of the organisation, is at all times authorised and delegated to act as the corporate body's authorised representative, to vote on its behalf (if the relevant class of membership carries voting rights) and to give notices on its behalf. - 13 There shall be at least three classes of membership: - 13.1 "Ordinary Member", which is open to individuals qualifying for membership under clauses 11.1, 11.2 and 11.3, and each Ordinary Member shall have one vote at members' meetings; - 13.2 "Associate Member", which is open to individuals qualifying for membership under clause 11.4, and Associate Members shall not have the power to vote at members' meetings; and - 13.3 "Corporate Member", which is open to corporate bodies qualifying for membership under clause 12, and Corporate Members shall not have the power to vote at members' meetings. - Additional classes of membership may be created or annulled at members' meetings provided that any members of an annulled class of membership shall immediately be transferred to the most appropriate alternative class of membership.
+- 13.313.2 "Corporate Member", which is open to corporate bodies qualifying for membership under clause 12, and Corporate Members shall not have the power to vote at members' meetings. - Additional classes of membership may be created or annulled at members' meetings provided that any members of an annulled class of membership shall immediately be transferred to the most appropriate alternative class of membership.